 4. Variety of options

 KFC is constantly trying to come up with new and innovative ways to serve its customers’ needs.
 Although KFC specializes in non-vegetarian food, it makes sure to add a couple of items that cater to its vegetarian audience too.
 They try to come up with new dishes that satisfy the local tastes of the people of that location keeping its original roots intact.
-Eg. Tandoori Chicken Zinger in India, Scoff EE Cup in the UK, Porridge in China.
+Eg. Tandoori Chicken Zinger in India, Scoff EE Cup in the UK, and Porridge in China.

 5. Brand name and loyalty